-We will also consider whether it is necessary for barred list checks to be carried out on the individuals who supervise a pupil under 16 on work experience.
+is necessary for barred list individuals who supervise a

+pupil under 16 on work experience.
 This will depend on the specific circumstances of the work experience, including the nature of the supervision, the frequency of the activity being supervised, and whether the work is regulated activity.